 Guarantees of Origin are traded.
 When a company buys Guarantees of Origin, as documentation for the electricity delivered or consumed, the Guarantees of Origin are cancelled in the electronic certificate registry.
 This single standardised instrument makes it easy to track ownership, verify claims and ensure that Guarantees of Origin are only sold once and that there is no double counting.

 In Europe, through a common energy market, rules and cross-border infrastructure, energy can be produced in one EU country and delivered to consumers in another.
 If you do not buy Guarantees of Origin for the electricity you consume, the electricity will come from any source including nuclear or fossil.

 Guarantees of Origin are market-based instruments and an effective way to increase the market momentum for renewable energy.
 Buying Guarantees of Origin sends a signal to the market that you prefer to consume renewable energy and it shows your commitment to changing energy behaviour.
 The demand for renewable energy in Europe, documented with Guarantees of Origin, continues to grow year on year.
-Guarantees of Origin also give power producers an extra income source, making it more appealing to build more renewable energy production.
+The system gives power producers an extra income source, making it more appealing to build more renewable energy production.